Jitendex/edrdg-dictionary-archive-utils/README.md

 Commands:
-  get       Build a specified file and print its path update    Get the latest file data from the EDRDG FTP server,
+  get       Build a specified file and print its path update    Get the latest file data from 'ftp.edrdg.org::nihongo',
             add the patches to the archive, and commit to Git.

 General Options
   -h, --help       Print this message.
   -r, --repo-dir=  Path to the local edrdg-dictionary-archive Git repo.
-                   Default: $XDG_DATA_HOME/edrdg-dictionary-archive
+                   Default: '$XDG_DATA_HOME/edrdg-dictionary-archive'
   -i, --init       Download the edrdg-dictionary-archive Git repo from
                    https://github.com/Jitendex/edrdg-dictionary-archive
                    if it doesn't already exist.

 Options for the 'get' Command
-  -f, --file=      Name of the specific file to `get`.
+  -f, --file=      Name of the specific file to 'get'.
 Must be one of
                      JMdict
                      JMdict_e
                      JMdict_e_examp
                      JMnedict.xml
                      kanjidic2.xml
                      examples.utf
-  -d, --date=      Date of the file to `get`.
+  -d, --date=      Date of the file to 'get'.
 Format YYYY-MM-DD.
   -l, --latest     Instead of specifying a date, use the most recent available.
 ```